ace-design/JustificationDiagram/README.md

 Or see the test project used [here](https://github.com/Nicolas-Corbiere/TestProjet).

+## SonarCloud report

+If you want to see the quality of the project, [see here](https://sonarcloud.io/dashboard?id=MireilleBF_JustificationDiagram).

 ## Installation

 JDGenerator is a Maven program.
 You can either clone the repo and run the following commands :